onnx/onnx/docs/Operators.md

 #### Version

-This version of the operator has been available since version 13 of the default ONNX operator set.
+This version of the operator has been available since version 16 of the default ONNX operator set.

-Other versions of this operator: <a href="Changelog.md#ScatterElements-11">11</a>
+Other versions of this operator: <a href="Changelog.md#ScatterElements-11">11</a>, <a href="Changelog.md#ScatterElements-13">13</a>

 #### Attributes

 <dl>
 <dt><tt>axis</tt> : int (default is 0)</dt>
 <dd>Which axis to scatter on.
 Negative value means counting dimensions from the back.
 Accepted range is [-r, r-1] where r = rank(data).</dd>
+<dt><tt>reduction</tt> : string (default is none)</dt>
+<dd>Type of reduction to apply: none (default), add, mul. 'none': no reduction applied. 'add':  reduction using the addition operation. 'mul': reduction using the multiplication operation.</dd>
 </dl>

 #### Inputs